 Terrariums are incredibly easy to make and maintain.
 However, there are some pitfalls that you want to avoid.

 Every once in awhile you will want to clean the glass of your terrarium both inside and out.
-I use a damp piece of newsprint or a lint-free cloth.
+You can use a damp piece of newsprint or a lint-free cloth.
 Do not use any harsh cleaning products on the inside of the terrarium because it may present a danger to your plants.

 Succulents generally thrive high light and low moisture environments.
 If you put them in a closed terrarium, it is usually far too humid for most to thrive.
 You can solve this dilemma by simply creating a glass dish garden without a top.
-Note that even a large jar will be too humid - you want air to be able to circulate around your succulents.
+Note that even a large jar will be too humid; you want air to be able to circulate around your succulents.